Which of the following best describes the difference between spee... | Study Prep in Pearson+

 Watch next

-Master Intro to Velocity and Speed with a bite sized video explanation from PatrickStart learning
+Master Average Speed and Velocity in 2D with a bite sized video explanation from PatrickStart learning

+A person is standing on the equator of the Earth, which has a radius of approximately meters and completes one rotation every hours.
+What is the speed of the person due to Earth's rotation at the equator?

+In the context of plate tectonics, about how fast do tectonic plates typically move in relation to each other each year?

 - Problem sets built by lead tutorsExpert video explanations